-CSDA 490\ INTERNSHIP
+CSDA 490 INTERNSHIP

-Lecture Pre-requisites: Senior standing; Computer Science in
+Pre-requisites: Senior standing; Computer Science in Data Analytics major

-Data Analytics major A work experience is a graduation requirement of all CSDA students.
+A work experience is a graduation requirement of all CSDA students.
 CSDA 490, Internship is a co-requisite to apply for internship hours.
 Students will keep and submit internship journals as part of this course.
 Students will also fulfill internship requirements, such as obtaining signed evaluations from host company supervisors indicating that they have completed the accompanying internship successfully and demonstrated appropriate professional conduct.
 Students may enroll in CSDA 490, Internship for additional credit hours with the permission of the chair.

-CSDA 17\\, 27\\, 37\\, 47\\ TOPICS IN COMPUTER SCIENCE IN DATA ANALYTICS
+CSDA 17, 27, 37, 47 TOPICS IN COMPUTER SCIENCE IN DATA ANALYTICS

-UNITS: 1-6 Varies Pre-requisites: Varies Special course offerings dependent upon the interest of students and faculty.
+Special course offerings dependent upon the interest of students and faculty.

-CSDA 199\, 299\, 399\, 499\
+CSDA 199, 299, 399, 499 INDEPENDENT STUDY